 Peticolas Brewing is home to the Velvet Hammer.
 Courtesy of Peticolas

 Texas Ale Project has a tap room, beer garden, and event venue.

 White Rock Alehouse & Brewery has tons of brews and bites.

 Dallas has one of the best beer scenes in Texas.
-From breweries to cideries, the city has it all.
-With so many places brewing great IPAs, Lagers, Pilsners and pale ales, it was tough to narrow down a list of Dallas’ best breweries to only 10.
+With so many places brewing great IPAs, lagers, pilsners, and pale ales, it was tough to narrow down a list of Dallas’ best breweries.
 Some places have board games, cycling teams, or free brewery tours to make them stand out from the rest.
-But ultimately, they must have great brews.
+But first and foremost: they must have top-tier brews.